 Many pets show destructive behaviours when they are left to their own devices.
 This could be while you're at work, while you're asleep, or even the ten minutes that you are in the shower.

-This can be related to separation in dogs and cats but is often simply a sign of a bored dog or under-stimulation.
+This can be related to separation anxiety in dogs, but is often simply a sign of a bored dog or under-stimulation.
+Teaching your pet how to keep themselves occupied and providing plenty of stimulation before and after alone time will significantly reduce their negative behaviours.

 1-on-1 Time for Bored Dogs